ninetyninew/wcpas-product-attributes-shortcode/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Display a list of product attribute term links via shortcode in pages, posts, widgets, templates, etc.
+Displays a list of links to all the terms from a specific WooCommerce product attribute via shortcode.

 == Description ==

-This plugin allows you to add a shortcode to pages, posts, widgets, etc which displays a list of links to all the terms for a specific WooCommerce product attribute.
+### Displays a list of links to all the terms from a specific WooCommerce product attribute via shortcode.

+Perfect if, for example, you have a brands attribute with several brand terms (e.g. Apple, Microsoft) and you want to display a list of all the brand terms from this attribute with links to a page containing all products from a particular brand term.
+Maybe you have a color attribute, you can quickly add a list of all the colors from your store so a customer can click through and see all products that are a particular color.

-We created this plugin because WooCommerce includes a "Filter products by attribute" widget, however this has a list of attribute terms which gets reduced once a term is clicked because the terms available are based on the products currently filtered (which could have other filters applied for category and other attributes).
-We needed to display a static list of terms which does not reduce as you click the terms, we have also added the option to choose whether the term link should be a shop filter or an archive based link.
+We created this plugin out of neccessity because WooCommerce includes a "Filter products by attribute" widget, however this has a list of attribute terms which gets reduced once a term is clicked because the terms available are based on the products currently filtered (which could have other filters applied for category and other attributes).
+We needed to display a static list of terms which does not reduce as you click the terms to include in the footer of a website, we have also added the option to choose whether the term link should be a shop filter or an archive based link.

-So for example, with this plugin if you have an attribute such as brand, you can display a list of all the brand links which isn't effected by filtering.
-You can use it to create a list of term links for any product attribute.
-We've used the shortcode in pages, posts, widgets and in templates.
+You can add the shortcode anywhere in your site, such as in pages, posts, widgets and directly in templates using do_shortcode (see FAQs).

 = Shortcode Example =